Mona Lisa: Fame

 In the 21st century, the Mona Lisa is considered the most famous painting in the world, a destination painting.
 Until the 20th century, it was one among many highly regarded artworks.
 Once part of King Francis I of France's collection, the Mona Lisa was among the first artworks to be exhibited in the Louvre, which became a national museum after the French Revolution.
 Leonardo began to be revered as a genius, and the painting's popularity grew in the mid-19th century when French intelligentsia praised it as mysterious and a representation of the femme fatale.
 The Baedeker guide in 1878 called it "the most celebrated work of Leonardo in the Louvre", but the painting was known more by the intelligentsia than the general public.
+An article in a 1910 issue of Ladies' Home Journal declared it "the most famous portrait in the world".
+Ladies' Home Journal is notable for being the first American magazine to reach one million subscribers in 1903.

 The 1911 theft of the Mona Lisa and its subsequent return was reported worldwide, leading to a massive increase in public recognition of the painting.
 During the 20th century, it was an object for mass reproduction, merchandising, lampooning, and speculation, and was claimed to have been reproduced in "300 paintings and 2,000 advertisements".
 The Mona Lisa was regarded as "just another Leonardo until early last century, when the scandal of the painting's theft from the Louvre and subsequent return kept a spotlight on it over several years."